MONEY Master the Game is a practical crash course on personal finance and investment, helping readers to invest successfully and retire wealthy.

 2. Financial Vitality: half discretionary spending

-If you can cover half of your discretionary spending (sport, entertainment) you are halfway through never having to work at all again.
+If you can cover half of your discretionary spending (sports, entertainment) you are halfway through never having to work at all again.

 3. Financial Independence: all basic costs